Democratic Party (Cook Islands): 2010 election campaign

 The party suffered from internal strife in the leadup to the 2010 election.
 In December 2009, Prime Minister Jim Marurai sacked his Deputy Prime Minister, Terepai Maoate, sparking a mass-resignation of Democratic Party cabinet members He and new Deputy Prime Minister Robert Wigmore were subsequently expelled from the Democratic Party, and the party withdrew its support.
 A formal split was averted in June 2010 when a party conference readmitted Marurai, Wigmore, and the other Cabinet members, and appointed Wigmore as party leader, with Wilkie Rasmussen as his deputy.
 However, several senior MPs, including former leader Terepai Maoate and former President John Tangi subsequently failed to win reselection and ran as independents.

 The party launched its campaign on 7 October in vaka Takitumu with the campaign slogan "Our Future.
 Now."
 The party promised stability, benefit increases, and public service cuts.
 It contested every electorate except Arutanga-Nikaupara-Reureu.
 The party was unsuccessful in the elections, winning only 8 of 24 seats.

+Since 2010

-After the death of Robert Wigmore from cancer in April 2012 Wilkie Rasmussen was appointed acting leader.
+After the death of Robert Wigmore from cancer in April 2012, Wilkie Rasmussen was appointed acting leader.
 His leadership of the party was confirmed at the party's annual conference in August 2012.

+At the 2026 general election, the party lost all of its seats in parliament, including those of leader Tina Pupuke-Browne and deputy leader Vaitoti Tupa.
+Pupuke-Browne has pledged a campaign review following the party's poor performance in the election.